elmerjaen/Lexical-Parser/README.md

 # String-Analyzer | Laboratorio No.2 | Lenguajes, Autómatas y Compiladores
-Script that analyze a given string and categorize every word of the string
+Script that analyze a given string and categorize every word of the string.